B.3. Configuration Files

 ethers

-This file has a similar format to the /etc/ethers file on some Unix-like systems.
+This file has a similar format to the /etc/ethers file on some UNIX-like systems.
 Each line in these files consists of one hardware address and name separated by whitespace (tabs or spaces).
 The hardware addresses are expressed as pairs of hexadecimal digits separated by colons (:), dashes (-), or periods(.), with the same separator used in the entire address.
 A # can be used to indicate a comment that extends to the rest of the line.
 NIS lookups, as in some UNIX-like systems, are not supported.
+Both 6 byte MAC and 8 byte EUI-64 addresses are supported.
 The following are some examples:

 ff-ff-ff-ff-ff-ff Broadcast